PixelNut/PixelNutLib/pattern-command-reference.md

 X[<pixel>]
 ---------------------------------------------------------------
 Sets the starting pixel of a segment.
 Together with the Y command this defines the range of a segment, after which all commands apply to only the pixels within this range.
+Pixels are numbered from 0.

 If no value is specified then 0 is used, which is also the initial value for this property.